 Frequently Asked Questions and Answers

 We plan to allow as much flexibility in the distribution of your financial aid as allowed by federal regulations.
 Depending on the number of courses you register for each term, your cost for each term could vary.
 Under normal circumstances, Bentley scholarships and need-based grants are only awarded if you are registered for a full-time course load (at least 12 credits).
 That policy will be relaxed for the 2020-21 academic year, allowing you to receive Bentley scholarships and grants when registered for one to three courses.
 However, your awards will be pro-rated based on your registration status.
 You must be registered at least half-time (six credits) to be eligible for the Federal Direct Loan.
 We expect that each student’s circumstances will be different.
-Your financial assistance counselor will work with you to ensure your aid is distributed in a way that allows you to avoid any cash flow issues.
-For more information, please see the Financial Aid FAQ section below.
+Your financial assistance counselor will work with you to ensure your aid is distributed in a way that allows you to avoid any disruptions in cash flow.
+For more information, please see the Financial Aid section below.

 Yes, students can elect to live in the residence halls during the summer session and will have access to a range of on-campus food options, subject to public health considerations.
 All of our residence halls are air-conditioned.
 Students who elect to live on-campus will be billed for room and board as they would any other session.

-Yes, to be eligible for free courses during the summer 2021 term, students must enroll in at least one course in any format (on-campus, hybrid or online) for the fall 2020 trimester.
-Students who enroll part-time (that is, students who take one, two or three courses) in the fall or spring are eligible.
-Once a student enrolls in and pays for 10 courses over the course of the year, additional courses during the summer will be free.
+Undergraduate students enrolled full-time in both fall 2020 and spring 2021 are eligible for free enrollment this summer.
+Students who enroll part-time (that is, students who take one to three courses) in the fall or spring are also eligible once they meet the 10-course requirement.
+After enrolling in and paying for the courses needed to reach this requirement, additional courses during the summer will be free.
 For example, if a student enrolls in and pays for three courses in the fall and then five courses in the spring, they could pay for two more courses in the summer (for a total of 10 courses over the year) and get the rest of their summer courses for free.
 Students who enroll full-time (four, five or six courses) in the fall and full-time in the spring can enroll for free in the summer.

 No, with trimesters, the three terms are equivalent to three semesters or one and a half academic years.
 Under the former semester plan, your calculated Expected Family Contribution (EFC) is intended to cover a nine-month academic year.
 If you plan to register for the summer term, your EFC will be recalculated in accordance with federal financial aid guidelines to reflect registration for a 12-month period and your aid package will reflect the additional costs.